 Since then I have pursued two overarching research interests:

 First, I am intrigued by the anthropological study of routes, roads and pathways, and the anthropology of infrastructure more generally.
-This research interest, which I have followed since the early days of my PhD fieldwork, frames my latest monograph Azan on the Moon: Entangling Modernity along Tajikistan’s Pamir Highway (University of Pittsburgh Press 2017).
+This research interest, which I have followed since the early days of my PhD fieldwork, frames my monograph Azan on the Moon: Entangling Modernity along Tajikistan’s Pamir Highway (University of Pittsburgh Press 2017).

 Second, I research past and present forms of humanitarianism, development, philanthropy and charity from the perspective of anthropology and history.
 In this regard, since 2012 I have worked on the transformative force of diasporic Muslim networks which dissect the borderlands of Afghanistan, China, Pakistan and Tajikistan and mediate connectivity to places across the globe.